89137/MyVueApplication/README.md

 SUPABASE_ANON_KEY=
 ```

-### DataTable setup
+## DataTable setup

 You can set your Datatable up as you see fit.
+Import or create your rows

 Dont forget:
-After you have set it up you need to create policies for read and write acces
+After you have set up your Datatable you need to create policies for read and write access